yusuf0405/AnimeApp/README.md

 * [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) Data objects that
   notify views of changes to the underlying database.

+*[Kotlin flows](https://developer.android.com/kotlin/flow) In coroutines, a flow is a type that can emit multiple values sequentially, as opposed to suspend functions that return only a single value.
+For example, you can use a flow to receive live updates from a database.

 * [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) Data related to
   the user interface that is not destroyed when the application is rotated.
 Easily schedule